-Shadowing Allows Exploration of Career Pathways Central Woodstock High School,
+Shadowing Allows Exploration of Career Pathways

+Central Woodstock High School,

-Va., natural resources students spend a day with a professionals working in
+Va., natural resources students spend a day with a professionals working in that field, observing all that they do.

 Students ask employees they shadow: What do you like and dislike about the job?
 What are typical starting salaries?
+What kind of skills do you need to perform your job?
+What responsibilities do you have?